societe-generale/github-crawler/README.md

 - run the application with proper Spring Boot profile, ie with ```-Dspring.profiles.active=gitLab``` on the command line
 - Since the crawler is still primarily for GitHub, the config properties haven't been adapted (yet ?) for Gitlab.
 So your config would look like :

+note : if you're using v1.3.0+ , then we won't use profiles anymore, but use the `github-crawler.githubConfig.type` property and set it to `GITLAB` .

 ```
     github-crawler:
       githubConfig:
+        type: "GITLAB"
         apiUrl: https://gitlab.com/api/v4/

         # your Gitlab personal access token